 Erected by Schoharie County, Mohawk Valley Heritage Corridor Commision.

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.

 Location.
-42° 23.544′ N, 74° 26.802′ W. Marker is in Gilboa, New York, in Schoharie County.
-Marker is on New York State Route 990V, on the right when traveling south.
+42° 23.87′ N, 74° 26.829′ W. Marker is in Gilboa, New York, in Schoharie County.
+Marker is on Route 990V west of Flat Creek Road (Route 17), on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Gilboa NY 12076, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on November 4, 2010, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 1,062 times since then and 21 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on November 4, 2010, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 22, 2020.
+It was originally submitted on July 18, 2020, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 37 times since then.
+Photos: 1, 2. submitted on July 18, 2020, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.